Gemini Review: Is Gemini Safe?

 - Enter your location and phone number, then enable 2-Factor Authentication (2FA).
 2FA will help keep your account secure, by requiring an additional code when logging in.

 - Add the bank account you want to use to deposit.
 Bank transfers and wires are the only deposit methods currently accepted at Gemini.

-- Verify your identity by uploading your government issued ID.
-This is required by nearly all cryptocurrency exchanges that allow users to deposit, withdrawal, and trade in fiat currencies (USD, EUR, GBP, etc).
+- Verify your identity by uploading your government-issued ID.
+This is required by nearly all cryptocurrency exchanges that allow users to deposit, withdraw, and trade in fiat currencies (USD, EUR, GBP, etc).
 It is required for the exchanges to comply with various government regulations.
 This verification can take up to a few days during times of high application volume.

 2) Deposit Funds to Gemini